 (i)1.
-The secretary shall appoint a comptroller who is responsible to the Assistant Secretary for Finance and Administration.
+The secretary shall appoint a comptroller who is 31 responsible to the Assistant Secretary for Finance and

+Administration.
 This position is exempt from part II of chapter 110.

 2. The comptroller is the chief financial officer of the department and must be a proven, effective administrator who by a combination of education and experience clearly possesses a broad knowledge of the administrative, financial, and technical aspects of a complex cost-accounting system.
 The comptroller must also have a working knowledge of generally accepted accounting principles.
-At a minimum, the comptroller must hold an active license to practice public accounting in Florida pursuant to chapter 473 or an active license to practice public accounting in any other state.
-In addition to the requirements of the Florida Fiscal Accounting Management Information System Act, the comptroller is responsible for the development, maintenance, and modification of an accounting system that will in a timely manner accurately reflect the revenues and expenditures of the department and that includes a costaccounting system to properly identify, segregate, allocate, and report department costs.
+At a minimum, the comptroller must hold an active license to practice public accounting in Florida pursuant to chapter 473 or an active license to practice public accounting in any other state. addition to the requirements of the Florida Fiscal Accounting Management Information System Act, the comptroller is responsible for the development, maintenance, and modification of an accounting system that will in a timely manner accurately reflect the revenues and expenditures of the department and that includes a cost-accounting system to properly identify, segregate, allocate, and report department costs.
 The comptroller shall supervise and direct preparation of a detailed 36-month forecast of cash and expenditures and is responsible for managing cash and determining cash requirements.
 The comptroller shall review all comparative cost studies that examine the cost-effectiveness and feasibility of contracting for services and operations performed by the department.
 The review must state that the study was prepared in accordance with generally accepted cost-accounting standards applied in a consistent manner using valid and accurate cost data.

-- 3. The department shall by rule or internal management memoranda as required by chapter 120 provide for the maintenance by the comptroller of financial records and accounts of the department as will afford a full and complete check against the improper payment of bills and provide a system for the prompt payment of the just obligations of the department, which records must at all times disclose: - a.
-The several appropriations available for the use of the department; - b.
-The specific amounts of each such appropriation budgeted by the department for each improvement or purpose; - c.
-The apportionment or division of all such appropriations among the several counties and districts, when such apportionment or division is made; - d.
-The amount or portion of each such apportionment against general contractual and other liabilities then created;

-557 e.
-The amount expended and still to be expended in 558 connection with each contractual and other obligation of the 559 department; 560 f.
-The expense and operating costs of the various 561 activities of the department; 562 g.
-The receipts accruing to the department and the 563 distribution thereof; 564 h.
-The assets, investments, and liabilities of the 565 department; and 566 i.
-The cash requirements of the department for a 36-month 567 period.
-568 4.
-The comptroller shall maintain a separate account for 569 each fund administered by the department.
-570 5.
-The comptroller shall perform such other related duties 571 as designated by the department. (f) The secretary shall appoint a general counsel who 572 573 shall be employed full time and shall be directly responsible to 574 the secretary.
-The general counsel is responsible for all legal 575 matters of the department.
-The department may employ as many 576 attorneys as it deems necessary to advise and represent the 577 department in all transportation matters.
-578 (g)(k) The secretary shall appoint a state transportation 579 development administrator planner who shall report to the 580 Assistant Secretary for Transportation Policy.
-The state 581 transportation planner's responsibilities shall include, but are 582 not limited to, policy planning, systems planning, and 583 transportation statistics.
+3. The department shall by rule or internal management 31 | memoranda as required by chapter 120 provide for the duties as designated by the department.

+(f)(j) The secretary shall appoint a general counsel who shall be employed full time and shall be directly responsible to the secretary.
+The general counsel is responsible for all legal matters of the department.
+The department may employ as many attorneys as it deems necessary to advise and represent the department in all transportation matters.

+(g) The secretary shall appoint a state transportation development administrator planner who shall report to the Assistant Secretary for Transportation Policy.
+The state transportation planner's responsibilities shall include, but are not limited to, policy planning, systems planning, and transportation statistics.
 This position shall be classified at a level equal to a deputy assistant secretary.

-(h)(1) The secretary shall appoint a state transportation operations administrator highway engineer who shall report to the Assistant Secretary for Transportation Policy.
+(h)(l) The secretary shall appoint a state transportation operations administrator highway engineer who shall report to the Assistant Secretary for Transportation Policy.
 The state highway engineer's responsibilities shall include, but are not limited to, design, construction, and maintenance of highway facilities; acquisition and management of transportation rights-of-way; traffic engineering; and materials testing.
 This position shall be classified at a level equal to a deputy assistant secretary.

 (i)(m) The secretary shall appoint a state public transportation and modal administrator who shall report to the Assistant Secretary for Transportation Policy.
-The state public transportation administrator's responsibilities shall include, but are not limited to, the administration of statewide transit, rail, intermodal development, and aviation programs.
+The state public transportation administrator's responsibilities shall include, but are not limited to, the administration of statewide transit, rail, intermodal development, and aviation 31 programs.
 This position shall be classified at a level equal to a deputy assistant secretary.
 The department shall also assign to the public transportation administrator an organizational unit the primary function of which is to administer the high-speed rail program.